kschang77/javascript-quiz/readme.md

 Project "Javascript Quiz" is a quick quiz of up to several questions that is made through Javascript DOM manipulation.
 Site is responsive and will react to different screen widths (within limits).
+Site will also save high scores into localstorage and retrieve them as needed, with optional reset.

 ## Project Repo